 Planting Potted Fruit & Nut Trees

 You can plant bare-root fruit trees in the fall/winter, but if you get a spring/summer brain wave that you'd like to add a fruit tree to your garden or orchard, you can certainly plant a potted tree.
-Right now in July we have potted apple, peach and pear trees in our Grass Valley nursery, ready to go into local gardens.
 In fact, if fruit trees have sensitive roots, or are evergreen, they should be planted from a soil-filled pot or sleeve.
 Figs, pomegranates, olives, and citrus trees are finicky that way.
 In our video Tricia plants a fig tree in a home orchard.
 Here's how to transplant your new fig tree, or other fruit tree, from a pot or a sleeve.

 Prepare a planting hole for the fruit treeIf you're not sure how well your soil drains, check this article from our local Master Gardeners about testing and correcting drainage.
 Dig a hole the same depth as the pot or sleeve, and twice the width of the roots.

 Protection from gophersFig trees are especially attractive to gophers and in our video we used one of our Root Guard Gopher Baskets to stop gophers from reaching the tree roots.

 - Gently ease the tree from its sleeve or pot and check the roots.

 - Cut off any dead roots, and loosen any that are wrapping around the root ball.
 If there is a graft union site on the trunk, turn it to face north-east, away from harsh sunlight.

 - Place the tree in the hole and back fill with the original soil, adjusting the trunk to keep it at the right planting height.
 Most fruit trees should be planted so the trunk soil line is planted at the same soil level as they were pot.